What Are The Different Types Of Employment Visa Options?

 - EB4: for special immigrants, like religious workers, abused juveniles, and retired employees of certain international organizations.

-- EB5: for immigrant investors who have invested or investing at least one million dollars in a new commercial enterprise that will benefit the U.S. economy and create at least 10 full-time employment positions.
+- EB5: for immigrant investors who have invested or are investing at least one million dollars in a new commercial enterprise that will benefit the U.S. economy and create at least 10 full-time employment positions.

 Green Card Lottery